credential-handler/chapi.io/devWallets.md

 When presenting credentials, the user is shown what they will be sharing and must provide explicit consent before the credentials are shared with the requesting party.

 #### 6. Store Credentials Events
 CHAPI supports storing credentials via the `navigator.credentials.store()` API.
-If you've configured an event listener, you can follow the example below to call the relevant code in your wallet whenever it receives a CHAPI `store()` requeste from a third-party website.
+If you've configured an event listener, you can follow the example below to call the relevant code in your wallet whenever it receives a CHAPI `store()` request from a third-party website.

 ```
 async function handleStoreEvent() {